22

 Graph Representation in Data Structures

-• Graph representation is a way of structuring and visualizing data using nodes (vertices) and edges.
-It is a technique to store graphs in the memory of a computer.
+- Graph representation is a way of structuring and visualizing data using nodes (vertices) and edges.
+It is also a technique for storing graphs in a computer's memory.

-• In a graph, nodes represent individual entities, while edges represent the relationships or connections between those entities.
-The connections can be directional or undirected, depending on whether the edges have a specific direction or not.
+- In a graph, nodes represent individual entities, while edges represent the relationships or connections between those entities.
+Depending on whether the edges have a specific direction, the connections can be directional or undirected.

 There are two ways to represent a graph

-An Adjacency Matrix is a 2D array of size V x V where V is the number of nodes in a graph.
-It is used to represent a finite graph, with 0's and 1's.
+An Adjacent Matrix is a 2D array of size V x V, where V is the number of nodes in a graph.
+It is used to represent a finite graph, with 0s and 1s.
 Since it's a V x V matrix, it is known as a square matrix.
-The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph i.e. if there is any edge connecting a pair of nodes in the graph.
+The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph, i.e., whetherthere is any edge connecting a pair of nodes in the graph.

 Representation of Undirected Graph